daisukelab/dcase2020_task2_variants/README.md

 ## Description

-Baseline system implements Autoencoder with Keras, and reproducible training & testing codes are provided.
+Baseline system implements Autoencoder with Keras, and provides reproducible training & testing codes.

 This repository expands the baseline by:

 - Making it easier to duplicate solution, and try your own ideas on it with less effort.
 - Providing PyTorch version of the baseline.
+- VAE version is included.
 - TBD --> Hoping to have time to show some of my ideas.

 ## Using examples